 Difficulty flexing the affected foot

-A “pop” sound accompanied by sudden sharp pain, which suggests a ruptured tendon
+A “pop” sound and sudden sharp pain, which suggests a ruptured tendon

-To diagnose your condition, your physician will consider:
+To diagnose your condition, your doctor will consider:

 Your overall health and medical history

 A description of your symptoms

 A physical exam of your Achilles tendon to check for bone spurs, pain, and swelling

 A test of your ankle's range of motion (ability to move like it should)

 Imaging tests, such as X-ray or magnetic resonance imaging (MRI).
 An X-ray shows bones and can show if the tendon has become calcified or hardened, and can show bone spurs.
 Your doctor will use MRI most often to see how severe the tendon damage is and what treatment is best for you.

 How are Achilles tendon injuries treated?